GXDE-OS/gxde-dock/README.md

-# DDE Dock
+# GXDE Dock

-DDE Dock is the dock of Deepin Desktop Environment, now it is forked to provide dock for GXDE
+GXDE Dock is the dock of GXDE Desktop Environment, now it is forked to provide dock for GXDE

 A tutorial for build gxde-dock plugin: [plugins-developer-guide](plugins/plugin-guide/plugins-developer-guide.md)